-An applicant must have at least a master's degree in order to be eligible for a research grant.
+An applicant must have at least a master's degree in order to be eligible for a research grant (a Master's degree must be completed).
 The rule applies to all grants applied for from the Foundation.

 Grants are not awarded for completed research nor for printing completed research work.